zmanian/ZakiWebsite/content/blog/10-year-blockchain.md

 - We need to determine if decentralized mechanisms can be significant liquidity providers or if the ideal solution is audible

 ## Trusted Computing
-- Tooling for SGX and it’s successors needs tremendous work
+- Tooling for SGX and it’s successors needs tremendous work.
+[Baidu](https://github.com/baidu/rust-sgx-sdk)'s work on top of SGX is a good first
 - HSM’s need to either modernize or be replaced
 - We need multiple vendors of modern TEEs
 - TEEs need to become available in edge devices to ensure a secure boundary between the physical and blockchain world.